Seneli/Seneli/README.md

 ## Hello hellooo 👋 My name's Seneli and welcome to my Github 🐼

-I'm currently a student at Carleton University and in my free time I love to play piano 🎹, read📚, volunteer🧑‍🤝‍🧑 and code!
+I'm currently a student at Carleton University and in my free time I love to play piano 🎹, read📚, watch anime🦊 and code!

 This year I want to organize my github, so I'm using this README to keep myself accountable.